mattmakai/mattmakai.com/presentations/2014-qcon-notes.md

   VP wants Chef, ops folks perfer Puppet but officially no decision made and you must use shell scripts to automate

+## what a mess
+* many companies would ask how do we control this? we need controls in place. lets have review boards
+* instead, they took a different approach

+## light bulb?
+* what are the biggest changes we can make as investments to go from deploying in 6 months to 60 minutes?

+## results
+* continuous integration also includes automated testing, deployment